adamripley98/nalda/README.md

   - [ ] Videos
   - [ ] Listings
   - [X] Articles
-- [ ] Curator show pages
+- [X] Curator show pages
   * This should display all of the content a curator has written
 - [X] Default create users with type `user`.
 Admin can switch them to `admin` or `curator`
 - [ ] Give users ability to set and change profile pictures, update this in new article/listing/video backend
-- [ ] Make it so you can click and view author pages, author page should also list all their articles
+- [X] Make it so you can click and view author pages, author page should also list all their articles

 ## Listings

-- [ ] Store an array of times or two fields for each day
+- [X] Store an array of times or two fields for each day
+- [X] Store reviews on listings
-- [ ] Store reviews / comments on listings
+- [ ] Store comments on articles
-- [ ] Form for adding reviews
+- [X] Form for adding reviews
 - [ ] Complete listing view
 - [X] Complete listing backend (already stores listing in Mongo, just need to populate to home screen.
 - [X] Figure out why listings page is not displaying